Jonas Omlin: International career

 In May 2019, he was named to the national team for the 2018–19 UEFA Nations League final matches but did not appear in the tournament.

 He made his national team debut on 7 October 2020 in a friendly against Croatia.

 Euro 2020

 Originally called up to the Swiss squad for the Euro 2020, Omlin suffered a minor injury to his right ankle during the warm-up of the opening game.
 The Swiss Football Association called up Gregor Kobel to replace his position.

+2022 World Cup

+On November 2022, Omlin was named in the Swiss squad for the 2022 FIFA World Cup held in Qatar.
+He was an unused substitute for all matches.